 I wish I had said:

 I had no idea being a hooker would make me more money.
 See page 1 in my book Teacher, You Look Like a Horse.
+This book has been translated into Chinese in China.

 How many books have you published?